 Contact: Kristen Biehl (734) 277-4841 for more information.

 Monthly/Bi-monthly- changes as group needs arise.
 Contact Julie Jackson, MSW, LCSW, for more info: (317) 528-4798.
-Meeting is held at St. Francis hospital Indianapolis campus.
+Meeting is held at St. Francis hospital Indianapolis campus or on Zoom.

 Pregnancy After a Loss information (When should I try to conceive after a loss?
 What kind of emotional/physical care might I need?
 What should I expect after delivery?)
 They also offer online weekly support meetings for those going through Pregnancy After a Loss as well as support for many other groups during grief.